 Google lets you choose from a wide variety of modes of transport - including car, rail, foot, bicycle, and air - using one of the simplest mapping layouts around.
 You can easily select alternative routes from the map, with a number of customisable route options such as avoiding tolls and motorways.
 You can even add a stop off too if you like.

 There are some traffic warnings on the maps, although they’re not incredibly detailed.
-You also don’t get predicted fuel costs like other sites.
+And you don’t get predicted fuel costs like other sites.

-Google will show you suggest places of interest when you zoom in though, including essentials like restaurants and petrol stations.
+Google will show you suggested places of interest when you zoom in though, including essentials like restaurants and petrol stations.

-An alternative and rival to Google Maps is Here.
-It works and looks very similar to Google’s offering, although the choice of transportation is a little more limited to car, public transit and foot.
+An alternative and rival to Google Maps is Here WeGo (previously known as Here Maps).
+It works and looks very similar to Google’s offering, although the choice of transportation is a little more limited to car, public transport and foot.

 Here also allows you to print a detailed route plan for your journey, but it doesn’t include a preview of the map itself.